The rise and fall of Little Red Dots could be driven by the environment: Physical properties

-The photometric points associated with this AGN model are also depicted, as well as the photometry of the stellar component, which was estimated by subtracting the AGN photometry from the observed photometry.
-This approach assumes that any remaining emission can only be powered by stars.
+The photometric points associated with this AGN model are also shown, along with the photometry of the stellar component, which was estimated by subtracting the AGN photometry from the observed photometry.
+This approach assumes that any remaining emission is powered entirely by stars.
 According to \texttt{Bagpipes}, the rest-frame UV photometry is a composite of stellar and AGN emission, with $\sim56$\% being supplied by the AGN.
-Optical emission would be primarily driven by the AGN, although there is likely a significant contribution from stars powering [OIII] + H$\beta$ (see Appendix~\ref{app:tests}).
+Optical emission would be primarily driven by the AGN, although there is likely a significant contribution from stars powering [OIII] plus H$\beta$ emission (see Appendix~\ref{app:tests}).
 A red stellar component, outshone by the AGN, may also contribute to the optical (\citealt{Narayanan2024}, \citealt{Whitler2023}).